onyxrev/arpeggiate/README.md

 Quite often in software you want to perform a series of steps towards an end result while gracefully handling error conditions.
 This is the goal of arpeggiate.
 With arpeggiate, you can define any number of steps to perform.
 Each step hands its state to the next step in a functional way using `{:ok, state}`.
 Error handlers can be defined for each step to facilitate cleanup or other such error-handling activities.
 Triggering the error state is as simple as returning an `{:error, state}` tuple.
 Error handlers are optional.
 Steps without error handlers will proceed to the next step regardless of their outcome.

-## Contract
+## Schema

 Arpeggiate leverages many of the robust casting and validation features of the Ecto project to process each operation's input parameters.
 Arpeggiate's operation state is an `Ecto.Changeset`, which provides a familiar interface for changing the state and handling error messages.

-The schema of the operation state is defined using a `contract` block.
+The schema of the operation state is defined by passing a `schema` block.

+## Loading

+Typically input parameters are casted to the state struct and validation is optionally run.
+We do this by defining a load method that receives the params and converts it into state.

 ## Processing

-During processing, typically input parameters are casted to the state struct and validation is optionally run.
+To run the operation, we call `process` with the input parameters.
 If the whole operation succeeds, an `{:ok, state}` tuple is returned, with state being the state returned by the last step.
 In the error case, an `{:error, state, validation_step}` is returned, with state being the state returned by the failing step's error handler and validation_step being the name of the step that failed (represented as an atom).

 ## Example